 The therapeutic objective is to reduce or relieve pain and to eliminate pain-induced mobility restrictions in the affected shoulder.
 Calcifications causing pain can also be disintegrated.

 Both Syndromes are Chronic, mostly sports induced disorders.
-The pathological altered painful tendon section exhibits a relatively large volume.
+The pathologically altered painful tendon exhibits a relatively large volume.
 The Chattanooga Intel RPW allows the target area to be covered in its entirety, thus providing the desired regenerative therapeutic effect.

 Shockwave therapy provides a decisive improvement in the clinical development of chronic planter fasciitis and heelspur.
 When pain symptoms are eliminated, the load-bearing capacity on the affected foot is rapidly increased.

 - Trochanteric insertional tendonitis

 - Lower back and neck trigger point therapy